parrt/cs652/lectures/postscript.md

 ## Machine architecture

 A postscript interpreter is a stack-based calculator that manipulates familiar objects such as strings, numbers, and arrays.
 But, since programs are just data to postscript, operators and procedures are also objects that you can manipulate.

 A postscript program is a sequence of objects.
 When the interpreter encounters (executes) an operand, it pushes that object on the stack.
 When it sees a name, the interpreter looks up the definition and executes the associated object (which might be an integer or code chunk).
 Executing a name associated with a procedure is like calling a subprogram as execution of the current stream is temporarily suspended until the procedure's code chunk can be executed.
+"Executing" an atomic element like an integer, simply puts that integer on the stack.

 ### Tokens
-For our purposes, you will need to handle the following symbols:
+For our purposes, we'll look at the following symbols:

 | Symbol | Meaning |
 |--------|--------|